yanshil/Fusion2PyBullet/README.md

    1. Change language preference to English
    2. Rename any full-width symbol to half-width symbol (like `。` and `（）`)
 2. Set up `base_link`
-3. Nested components are not supported by the exporter.
-Tidy the nested components by `Decpature Deisign history` , split components and reset all links

 #### Using script inside Fusion 360: Example